sarwanpasha/specmorph/README.md

 # Spectral Morphogenesis

-This repository contains the reference implementation, experiments, and manuscript source for **Spectral Morphogenesis**, a framework that studies catastrophic forgetting in continual learning through the lens of *representation coherence* and sheaf-theoretic perturbation theory.
+This repository contains the reference implementation and experiments for **Spectral Morphogenesis**, a framework that studies catastrophic forgetting in continual learning through the lens of *representation coherence* and sheaf-theoretic perturbation theory.